Artboard 16Google Sheets iconSwift icon

 That works because NaN is not equal to itself.

-The new static method Number.isNaN fixes the odd behavior and actually works like you'd expect it.
+The new static method Number.isNaN fixes the odd global behavior and works as expected.

 Number.isNaN('foo'); // false